 In the early chapters of Acts, people are proclaiming Christ everywhere and no one dies, and then all of a sudden in chapter 7 Stephen dies, and in chapter 12, James dies, and something’s changing.
 In the early pages of the book of Acts, Jerusalem is filled with miracles, and after the martyrdom of Stephen, there is never another recorded miracle to occur in the city of Jerusalem.
 Something’s changing.

 The apostolic age was marvelously unique and it ended.
 And what happened then is not the normal thing for every Christian.
 The normal thing for every Christian is to study the Word of God, which is able to make us wise and perfect, is to live by faith and not by sight.

-It doesn’t really bother me when Russell Bixler says, “Many Christians have a faith which gives no room to a Jesus Christ who is the same yesterday, today, and forever.
-They’re quite comfortable with a distant God who hasn’t done anything significant in 2,000 years.”
-End quote.
+And it doesn’t really bother me when Russell Bixler says, “Many Christians have a faith which gives no room to a Jesus Christ who is the same yesterday, today, and forever.
+They’re quite comfortable with a distant God who hasn’t done anything significant in 2,000 years,” end quote.
 Well, Russell, God has done some significant things in 2,000 years.
 I’m sorry you don’t see that.
-When I look around me today and I see Him doing plenty more, don’t you?
+And I look around me today and I see Him doing plenty more, don’t you?